 3. Easy Data Gathering

 Surveys can be sent to participants via email or fax, or can be administered through the Internet.
 Nowadays, the online survey method has been the most popular mode of conducting surveys.
 Apart from being convenient, the surveys can reach a wide and diverse audience quickly and easily.

 Any study is considered more meaningful if the researcher can stay objective during the research.
 Surveys prove to be helpful in such cases.
 As the researcher’s own biases are eliminated, Surveys are also considered highly reliable.

 As questions in the survey are standard and if carefully designed, they are a uniform scale on which every participant’s responses are evaluated.

 1. Strict Design

 As the survey questions cannot be altered during the course of the study, any gaps in the survey will be prevalent throughout the research.

 The participants may not always be completely authentic while responding to surveys.

 3. Non-empathetic Method

 Unlike other methods for data gathering, Survey researchers can stay fairly detached to the participants.
-Though considered positive for scientific studies, it may be a disadvantage in cases where emotional or sensitive data is being gathered from the participants.
+Though considered positive for scientific studies, it may be a disadvantage in cases where emotional or sensitive data is being gather from the participants.